linnykoleh/Spring/Notes.md

   an application in order to enable annotation-driven transaction management using the `@Transactional` annotation.
     - Components registered when the `@EnableTransactionManagement` annotation is used are:
         - `TransactionInterceptor`. <br/>
-          Intercepts calls to `@Transactional` methods creating new transactions as necessary etc.
+          	- Intercepts calls to `@Transactional` methods creating new transactions as necessary etc.
+          	- Spring's declarative transaction uses the `TransactionInterceptor` class in its AOP proxies in applying transactional advice.
         - A JDK Proxy or AspectJ advice. <br/>
           This advice intercepts methods annotated with `@Transactional` (or methods that are located in a class annotated with `@Transactional`).
     - `@EnableTransactionManagement` annotation have the following three optional elements: